-4.From the Search Attributes window, tick File Size and File Extension.
+Step 4.
+At the Search Attributes window, tick File Size and File Extension.

 Step 5.
-Now you can input different document file types (.pdf, .pages, etc.) and file sizes to find large documents.
+Now you can input different document file types (for example, dmg.) and file sizes to find large documents.

 Step 6.
-Review the items and then delete as needed.
+Review the items and then delete as you need.

-Delete Applications Plugins and Extensions
+4. Delete Applications Plugins and Extensions

 Safari: Click Preferences > Extension.
 Select the extension you want to delete and click "Uninstall" to remove.